 - Pre-heat your oven to 400f (about 200c).

-- Drain and let them sit for a good five minutes to release steam.
+- Drain and let them steam dry for 5 minutes.

-- Finish with a very generous sprinkling of salt and pepper.
+- Season well with salt and black pepper.

-- When the butter is sizzling, throw in the sage leaves and swirl the pan.
-Keep swirling every so often.
+- When the butter is sizzling add the sage leaves and let them crisp, swirling the pan occasionally.

 - The butter will get really loud and crackly then quieten down and a foam will appear on top.